 I have to admit, though that it took time for me to realize that I owed my ex-husband NOTHING and that I had more power in our situation than he did.

 I spent a couple years capitulating, attempting to negotiate and fix the problems between us believing that if I gave respect I would eventually receive respect.
-I did what a lot of women do who are dealing with the aftermath of divorce from a narcissist.
+I did what a lot of women do who are dealing with the aftermath of divorcing a narcissist.
 I rolled over and over and over playing nice doggy hoping that one day he would rub my belly, begin to co-parent civilly and we could put all the conflict behind us.
 You know, for the sake of our children.